alexpaul/JavaScript/User-Input.md

 ## Using `prompt()`
 Reading in input from the user can be done using `prompt()` .

-> prompt() will only work in browsers, not in IDE's sucs a VSCode.
+> prompt() will only work in browsers, not in IDE's such as VSCode.

 ```javascript
 const iOSMessage = 'Looks like you develop for Apple devices.';